transitd/transitd/README.md

 ### Web UI
 You can access `http://localhost:65533` from your browser.

-## Demo usage on the same host with CJDNS
+## Demo usage on a single host with CJDNS
 In order to demo the system, you actually need 2 different machines.
 You can avoid this by using 2 different config files running mnigs on different ports and different database file.

 ### Start daemon 1